COVID-19 vaccine clinic in Watkins Glen

 WATKINS GLEN, N.Y.
-(WETM) – The Watkins Glen Public Health Department is holding a Moderna COVID-19 vaccine clinic on Wednesday, April 21 at the Watkins Glen Community Center.
+(WETM) – The Schuyler County Public Health office will be having a first dose Moderna COVID-19 vaccine clinic on Saturday, May 1, from 9 a.m. – 10 a.m. at the Watkins Glen Community Center.

-The clinic is open to all New York adults 18 and older and there are more than 120 appointments available, as of 10 a.m. on April 19.
+All adults 18 and older who live, work, or study in New York State are eligible to sign up for this clinic by clicking here.

+Pre-registration is welcome but not required.
+As of 3 p.m. on Thursday there were approximately 100 appointments available.

 - Bring your driver’s license or other valid ID.